Faire Case Pack & Quantity Sync Issues: How to Fix Them (and Prevent Costly Mis-Ships)

 • Product name: “12-Pack Case of [SKU]”

-• Description clearly states it’s sold by the case
+• Description explicitly states it is sold by the case

 • Item options reinforce “case of 12”